 This course focuses on this power of myth, asking how ancient myths have shaped our world, how they are used and contested in contemporary discourse, and how they can serve as cognitive tools for rethinking our society.

 In each seminar, we analyze a different myth.
-We explore its symbolism by studying an ancient text, discuss its applicability to modern society through social-scientific literature, and consider its power as a critical tool by examining its receptions in contemporary film, literature, and art.
+We explore its symbolism by studying an ancient text, discuss its applicability to modern society through social-scientific literature, and consider its power as a critical tool by examining its receptions in contemporary film, literature, art, and society in general.
 Thus, students forge new, interdisciplinary connections between studies of antiquity, social sciences (psychology, political science, sociology, philosophy, science and technology studies), and contemporary art and culture (film, television, video games, works of art).

 We focus on three clusters of connections between ancient myth and contemporary society: (1) myths that have profoundly shaped how we think about the modern self, such as Oedipus and Narcissus; (2) myths that serve as powerful symbols in debates about gender relations, such as Medusa and Pygmalion; and (3) myths that influence how we perceive technological development, such as Prometheus and Pandora.
 Thus, we learn how ancient myths can be applied as critical tools to think through contemporary issues of psychology, gender, and technology.